All My Children: Merchandising

-The game company TSR, Inc. introduced the All My Children game in 1985, based on the daytime drama.
-The game sold more than 150,000 copies.
+The game company TSR, Inc. published the All My Children game in 1985, based on the series.
+The game sold over 150,000 copies.

 A DVD was released on January 24, 2004, titled Daytime's Greatest Weddings which contained All My Children and other daytime soaps' weddings.

 A line of perfume and body lotion based on the series was also produced.
 It has long since been discontinued, though pieces occasionally surface on personal sale sites.